onyourmarks-agency/oym-webpack-boilerplate/README.md

 ```

 ### At least one checkbox is required
-Make sure `isAtLeastOneCheckboxChecked` is enabled in the `customValidations` inside `modules/formvalidation/init`.
+Make sure `isAtLeastOneCheckboxChecked` is enabled in the `customValidations` inside `modules/formvalidation/init` and use the following markup.

 ```html
 <div class="form__group" data-bouncer-at-least-one-checkbox>